-Self-care does not need to involve an elaborate number of steps or products.
-Self-care, after all, is all about doing something that you enjoy.
-It should refuel you, too.
+Self-care does not need to involve an elaborate number of steps or products because, after all, it is all about doing something that you enjoy.
 Follow these 15 simple steps for a relaxing candlelit bath.

 15 Steps For A Relaxing Candlelit Bath